 Favorite memory: "People are such artists.
 Someone painted a Bob Ross painting with a volcano.
 One was with Bushwick tenements."

 Fun fact: Bob Ross was the first art Takedown.
 All the proceeds went to Citymeals on Wheels.

 Velvet Painting Takedown, 2013

 Poster inspiration: "At the end of the day, where do you find this art?
 In an old lady’s house.
 There she is with her idea of the world’s greatest art."

 Fun fact: A painting of a velvet cat running for president was the inspiration for the Cat Painting Takedown.

 "I was thinking about satanic rituals.
 I had these grand ideas, and [the artist] just took and interpretted them."

-Matt Timms has hosted offbeat contests at bars around Brooklyn for more than a decade.
+Matt Timms has hosted offbeat contests at bars around Brooklyn for more than a decade (see cover story).
 The Takedown events started as chili cook-offs advertised with black-and-white flyers and have evolved to incorporate bacon, Bob Ross paintings, and out-of-this world color posters.
-Here is a look back at some of the most radical Takedowns Brooklyn has ever seen and the flyers that promoted them, as told by Timms. — Matthew Perlman
+Look back at some of the most radical Takedowns Brooklyn has ever seen and the flyers that promoted them, as told by Timms. — Matthew Perlman